wrwetzel/Birdland/ReadMe-GitHub.md

 ## Installation

-The included installation script *Install-From-GitHub.sh* installs Birdland under *~/.local*, that is, under *.local* in your home directory.
+The included installation script *Install.sh* installs Birdland under *~/.local*, that is, under *.local* in your home directory.
 This creates a directory, *~/.local/birdland*, containing the Birdland executables, raw indexes, canonical names, and many other directories and files.
-It also creates links in *~/.local/bin* to the executables.
+It also creates links in *~/.local/bin* to the executables in *~/.local/birdland*.

 Be sure that ~/.local/bin is in your PATH environment variable.
 If your shell is bash then check your ~./bashrc file: